-face-down finish card one card length's space Put the remaining path cards and all action cards into one stock, shuffle and deal out a number of cards to each player, which also depends on the number of players in the game: - 3 to 5 players: Each player is dealt 6 cards. - 6 to 7 players: Each player is dealt 5 cards. - 8 to 10 players: Each player is dealt 4 cards.
-Put the remaining cards next to the finish cards, within easy reach, as a stock.
-Shuffle the gold nugget cards and put them next to the leftover dwarf card as a face-down stock.
-The youngest player begins, then the turn to play passes clockwise. face-down finish card
+- 3 to 5 players: Each player is dealt 6 cards. - 6 to 7 players: Each player is dealt 5 cards. - 8 to 10 players: Each player is dealt 4 cards.

+Put the remaining cards next to the goal cards, within easy reach, as a deck.

+face down goal card

+deck and discard pile

+Shuffle the gold nugget cards and put them next to the leftover dwarf card as a face down deck.
+The youngest player begins, then play passes clockwise.

-How to play stock and discard pile On his turn, a player must first play a card. - This means: Either add a path card to the maze, - or put down an action card in front of a player, - or pass, putting one card face-down on the discard pile.
-After that, the player takes the top card off the stock into his hand.
-This ends his turn, and the turn to play passes to the next player.
-Note: As soon as the stock is used up, players do not draw cards anymore; a turn then only consists of playing a card.
+How to play

+On his turn, a player must first play a card.

+- This means: Either add a path card to the maze, - or put down an action card in front of a player, - or pass, putting one card face down on the discard pile.

+After that, the player takes the top card off the deck into his hand.
+This ends his turn, and play passes to the next player.

+Note: As soon as the deck is used up, players do not draw cards anymore; a turn then consists of playing a card or passing (with a discard).

 Playing a path card

-Bit by bit, the path cards form a way from the start card to the finish cards.
+Bit by bit, the path cards form a way from the start card to the goal cards.
 A path card must always be put next to a path card that is already on the table.
 The paths on all sides of the card must fit those already in play, and a path card may never be played crosswise (see illustration).
-The gold-diggers will try to establish an uninterrupted path from the start card to one of the finish cards; the saboteurs will attempt to prevent just that.
+The gold-diggers will try to establish an uninterrupted path from the start card to one of the goal cards; the saboteurs will attempt to prevent just that.
 However, they should not do so too obviously, otherwise they will be unmasked very quickly.

-Playing an action card Action cards are played by putting them face-up in front of oneself or a fellow player.
-By means of action cards, players can hinder or help each other, take a card out of the pathway maze, or gain information about the finish cards.
+Playing an action card

+Action cards are played by putting them face-up in front of oneself or a fellow player.
+By means of action cards, players can hinder or help each other, take a card out of the pathway maze, or gain information about the goal cards.

 If one of these cards is put down in front of a player, that player may not play a path card as long as this card is in place.
 Of course, he may still play other cards.
 At any given time, a maximum of three such broken tool cards may be in front of a particular player, but only one card of each type.
 Only when there is no such card in front of him at the beginning of his turn may a player add a path card to the maze.

 These cards are used to repair the broken tools, that is, to remove one of the cards shown above from in front of a player.
 They may be played on a card in front of yourself, or on one in front of a fellow player.
 Either way, both the repair card and the broken tool card are put on the discard pile.
 Of course, the repair card must match the broken tool - for example, if there is a broken mine wagon in front of a player, it can only be repaired by an intact mine wagon, not by a lantern or pick.

 There are also repair cards showing two tools.
 If one of these is played, it can be used to repair either one of the tools shown, but not both.

 Note: All repair cards can only be played if there is an appropriate broken tool in front of a player.